davidmashburn/coo_utils/README.rst

-coo_utils works with numpy as scipy.sparse (2D only) to store compressed multidimensional arrays both in memory and on disks.
+coo_utils works with numpy and scipy.sparse (2D only) to store compressed multidimensional arrays both in memory and on disks.
 This can DRASTICALLY reduce the space required.